dschnare/generator-mighty/Readme.md

 	yo mighty [--sass]

 If the command line option `--sass` is specified then the SASS styles from Mighty Mail will be copied to the root of the email project.
 Otherwise the LESS styles from Mighty Mail will be copied to the root of the email project.
+All styles will be copied to the `styles` directory.

 The following structure will be generated for your Mighty project: